byte5digital/payload-assist/README.md

 ### Initialize Assist for Payload

 The main `payloadAssist` function initializes the library, validates your payload config against defined rules, and returns the built config.
-You can customize the `ruleSet` and `transformAndValidate` function through options.
+You can customize the `ruleSet` and `transformAndValidate` function through options. payloadAssist is implemenented as a wrapper function and not as a payload plugin, to ensure it validates the raw config that is set by the user, instead of the config that was previously processed by other plugins and enriched by payload.

 - **ruleSet**: An object map of named rules; merge defaults with your own, if required.
 Deactivate a default rule by setting the rule to `false`.
 - **rules**: `(config: payloadConfig) => boolean | void`; throw to fail with an actionable message and return true if the rule is satisfied.
 - **transformAndValidate**: `(dto: Dto, data: unknown) => Dto` Turn raw Payload data into typed DTOs.

 **Built-in rules:**

 - `disableQraphQL`: Ensures GraphQL is disabled in your config
 - `collectionsEndpointsUseWithResponse`: Ensures all collection endpoints use `withResponse`
 - `collectionsUseWithDtoReadHook`: Ensures all collections use `withDtoReadHook` in their afterRead hooks